 Sport and physical education are essential within a balanced curriculum.
 Our students play a variety of team and individual sports and are taught in the excellent facilities in the leisure centre.
 Technology takes place on a rotation and students cover aspects of food, product design, art and textiles.
 The projects are designed by our technology teachers to explore the necessary skills to progress well in these subjects and establish a solid foundation if they choose to take them as an option.

-Computing is taken as a discrete subject in years seven and eight and becomes part of the technology rotation during year nine.
+Computing is taken as a discrete subject in years seven and eight and becomes part of the specialisms offer during year nine.

 Both French and German are offered in years seven and eight and students then select from French or German in year nine.
 The vast majority of our students take one language GCSE but for those who are exceptional linguists the opportunity is there to take both French and German for GCSE.